d0c-s4vage/pipless/README.md

 * Manually updating the requirements.txt when it's realized that additional packages are needed
 * Not forgetting to run `pip freeze` to pin your requirements to specific versions!

+Not only does it perform all the above steps for you, it does it *WITHOUT REQUIRING ANY CODE CHANGES*

 ## Usage

 In most situations `pipless` can be used as a drop-in replacement for directly